 When considering the role of seigniorage in section 3.5.1, we assumed that monetary expansions do not go beyond the satiation level.
 But one can consider much larger monetary expansions that go well beyond the satiation level, where we reach the ZLB.
 We examine such policies in an earlier draft of this paper, Bacchetta et al. (2015).
 Such a large monetary expansion can for example result from the central bank buying back a lot of government debt or providing liquidity support to the government that obviates the need for new government borrowing.
 In both cases government debt to the private sector is reduced and replaced by monetary liabilities.
-The present discounted value of seigniorage does not change when the money supply increases beyond the satiation level as eventually this expansion needs to be unwound, assuming that the economy cannot be at the ZLB forever.
-Nonetheless the advantage of this policy is that the consolidated government does not pay default premia on monetary liabilities as it does on government debt in a bad equilibrium.
+However, the large monetary expansion will be unwound when the economy exits the ZLB.
+Therefore, the present discounted value of seigniorage does not change and large asset purchases have no impact.25